UK Regional Innovation Pilots ‘Should Shun Silicon Valley Myth’

 Published: Posted on

-Covid-19 ushered in a dramatic change in working practices.
-Professor Anne Green looks at three major impacts this will have for cities like Birmingham.
+Paul Kehoe looks at the aviation industry in the UK and how the pandemic impacted the market.
 This blog post was produced for inclusion in the Birmingham Economic Review for 2021.
-The annual Birmingham Economic Review is produced by City-REDI, University of Birmingham and the Greater Birmingham Chambers … Continue reading “What Does the Future Business District Look Like?”
+The annual Birmingham Economic Review is produced by the University of Birmingham’s City-REDI and the Greater Birmingham Chambers of Commerce.
+It is an in-depth … Continue reading “Air Transport and Connectivity – Covid Permitting”

 Published: Posted on